jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 - Track Soloing,

 - Add new keyframe types for Fluxity media Plugins.

 - Alpha Shape GUI editor update to allow for controlling shape dimensions.

-- Control key to toggle mouse zoom target between pointer / playhead.
+- ALT key to toggle mouse zoom target between pointer / playhead.

 - Drag and Drop from Timeline to Monitor. **coming 2.26**